 Mixed radioactive and organic wastes often are disposed in the shallow subsurface in arid regions.
-Contamination leaks from disposal facilities result in gaseous and water-borne contamination that violates accepted theories of contaminant transport.
+Contamination leaks from disposal facilities result in gaseous and water-borne contaminant transport that is unique and varies from accepted theories of contaminant transport.
 As a result, there are concerns for management of existing leaks and plans for future waste disposal.
-Inadequate knowledge of the behavior of these wastes has deadlocked national decisions about the disposition of low-level radioactive wastes.
-Delays in resolving these questions are costly (due to the interim solutions used) and can pose a health risk (due to the multitude of temporary waste-storage sites located in highly populated areas of the Nation).

 Access to publications from this investigation.

-A collection of photos illustrating project field and laboratory activities.
+A collection of photos illustrating this investigation's activities.

 The ADRS research team maintains its own home page that contains additional information about the ADRS.